 The Board presently has eight members, and currently there are no vacancies.
 There are three directors in the class whose term of office expires in 2018.
 Each of the nominees listed below is currently a director of the Company.
 If elected at the Annual Meeting, each of these nominees would serve until the 2021 Annual Meeting and until his successor is elected and has qualified, or sooner in the event of the director's death, resignation or removal.
-It is Rigel's policy to encourage directors and nominees for director to attend the Annual Meeting.
-A majority of our directors attended the 2017 Annual Meeting of Stockholders.
+It is Rigel's policy to encourage directors and nominees for director to attend the Annual Meeting of Stockholders.